 2016 REFLECTIONS ON Vanilla Beans

-In Vanilla when prices are high, pressure to harvest smaller or immature green vanilla beans becomes greater.
-A wise man once told us, “that with every passing day the farmer risks the loss of profit and the loss of a potential market plunge, farmers have no choice but to harvest.”
-We suppose in this adds up and even makes good sense from an economic perspective.
+When prices are high, the pressure to harvest smaller or immature green vanilla beans becomes greater.
+A wise man once told us, “that with every passing day the farmer risks the loss of profit and the loss of a potential market plunge; farmers have no choice but to harvest.”
+We suppose this adds up and even makes good sense from an economic perspective.
 Regrettably so, and hopefully past us, we do foresee both quality and price start to level out towards the end of 2017 and beginning of 2018.

 Some of our favorite producing regions this past year have been in Tahiti, where the Tahitian vanilla beans are always beautiful, fragrant, and perfect for the ultimate vanilla lover.
 PNG produced vanilla beans also truly stood out this year great quality and as a great alternative.
 The Vanilla Planifolia coming out of this region is plump with smoke and earth undertones that make these beans wonderful for chocolate and savory creations.

 Regarding Uganda, we could not say more positive things about the potential we see in this region.
 We love Ugandan vanilla beans and we love our friends and partners working in Uganda.
 We are fortunate to have had the opportunity this year to sponsor a Christmas party with our friends in Uganda and say thank you from us to all of them.
 We truly love both the kind hospitality of the people but also the amazing product of vanilla beans they produce.
 Thank you, Uganda.